devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 depends on our infrastructure.
 For non-GitLab employees you can see [Alternatives](#alternatives) below.

 Pick two random numbers between 20000 and 29999.
 These will be used as your subdomain for your internet-facing URLs for GitLab and the registry so we choose randomly to avoid conflicts.
-The following steps assuming your numbers are `1337` for GitLab and
-`1338` for the registry so you need to change those to your chosen numbers.
+One number for Gitlab `<gitlab-number>` and another number for registry `<registry-number>`.

 Using your chosen numbers, you will need to reconfigure GDK.
 From the GDK directory, run:

 ```
-echo 1337.qa-tunnel.gitlab.info > hostname
+echo <gitlab-number>.qa-tunnel.gitlab.info > hostname
 echo 443 > port
 echo true > https_enabled
 echo true > registry_enabled
-echo 1338.qa-tunnel.gitlab.info > registry_host
+echo <registry-number>.qa-tunnel.gitlab.info > registry_host
 echo 443 > registry_external_port
 gdk reconfigure
 ```